 4. Practice mindfulness.

-Explore yoga and other mindfulness practices with your teen.
+Explore yoga and other mindfulness practices to build self-esteem in your girl.
 Yoga and meditation are great for the body, mind, and soul, and can be a conduit to self-discovery, self-acceptance, and self-love.
 Mindfulness encourages an individual to breathe and focus on letting go of negative thoughts.
 If yoga does not seem like the right fit for you and your daughter, consider adding a mindfulness meditation to your morning routine.
 These are both intentional and meaningful steps towards self-love.

 5. Be creative.